aktas/aktas.github.io/_posts/2024-05-25-Heavens-Gate.md

 > WinDBG is the only debugger that can track WoW transitions and detect architecture changes.

 You can download WinDBG [here](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools).
-Download the crackme file here.
+Download the crackme file [here](/assets/HeavensGate3.exe). .

 When we run the program, we see two messages.